 But this wasn’t a light-hearted conference.
 It dealt with violent crimes and pathetic criminals who have little concern for humanity… and it underscored the dangers law enforcement daily confront such as the July 7th tragedy in Dallas where police officers were senselessly killed and wounded while protecting angry demonstrators who protested against law enforcement.

 While our news media daily focuses on ratings and biased political reports, the underworld of organized gangs flows like a raging river—a river with little regard for whom it drowns.
-Organized gang crimes touch everyone everywherDPD_Black_Band_Badge_-_Color_360x340e, and yet it is ignored because most people still think of ‘gangs’ as those wannabe-bad-boys who spray graffiti on fences and buildings.
+Organized gang crimes touch everyone everywhere, and yet it is ignored because most people still think of ‘gangs’ as those wannabe-bad-boys who spray graffiti on fences and buildings.
 Well, ‘gangs’ graduated long ago into the big-boy realm of crime and the public has failed to keep pace with the knowledge.

 For security reasons I don’t use the full or real names of gang investigators I interview, and I certainly will not write about classified ops currently in progress by law enforcement.
 But, at the recent TGIA conference, I was fortunate to talk with several remarkable people in this investigative field.
 For all of their experience and involvements, you’d suppose they probably look like Rambo, Navy SEALS, or Marine Force Recon ready for battle… but they don’t.
 Instead, they are calm, quiet individuals you might walk past everyday in a store, never giving thought to their involvement in the gang world.
 Yet they are fully aware of you, your actions and analyzing you against their mental database of suspects.